Mercado breaks tie with 2nd homer, Indians beat Tigers 8-6

 Norris left in the sixth with a 5-3 lead.
 Tyler Naquin’s two-run double off Daniel Stumpf tied the game and ended Norris’ bid for his first win since May 12.

-Trevor Rosenthal, released by Washington last month, pitched the eighth for Detroit and struck out two.
+Trevor Rosenthal, released by Washington last month, pitched the eighth for Detroit, striking out two, allowing a hit and throwing a wild pitch.
 He was pitching at Triple-A Toledo after signing with the Tigers.

+“He threw 99 (mph), had a good curveball, obviously missed a couple of pitches, but for the first time out, I liked what I saw,” Gardenhire said.

 TRAINER’S ROOM